Florian9638/HEBI_ros/README.md

 $ roslaunch hebi_moveit_config gazebo_moveit_integration.launch

+Either use moveit through Rviz or use the following script:

+$ rosrun hebi_motor single_joint_motion.py

 STEP 3: Move the real Hebi motor with ROS

 Goal: move both the real motor and the simulated arm (in Gazebo) using moveit_command.